 FINANCE CUSTOMER SERVICE: For urgent financial matters please call 764-3333/3183 between the hours of 0900-1500 or email 633CPTS.email@example.com

 WAPS/Promotion Testing : canceled until further notice

-Customer Service (CAC ID): ANNOUNCEMENT: There have been recent changes to ID card operations due COVID 19, effective today at both Langley AFB and Ft Eustis.
-Please reach out to 633 MPF for more details if you have an appointment, or plan to make one within the next 30 days. at (757) 764-2270
+Customer Service (CAC ID): By appointment only.
+Please reach out to 633 MPF for more details if you have an appointment, or plan to make one within the next 30 days at (757) 764-2270

 Legal Assistance: Due to the current health crisis and to protect the health of our legal assistance team and clients, we have transitioned to telephonic services.
 To schedule an appointment for a telephonic legal consultation or for more information about emergency POA or Will services for deployers, please call 757-559-1550.

 Tax Center: Closed

 OSI FOREIGN TRAVEL BRIEFING: Thursdays at 8 AM in the Security Forces Training Classroom.
 Classroom training is only for individuals with TS, SCI, or SAP clearance.
 Other personnel may receive training online at https://www.my.af.mil/gcssaf/USAF/ep/globalTab.do?channelPageld=s88B4F00B2D70DF4E012DBE0975FE0BA

 Dental Services: Any dental emergencies or concerns (out-processing or copy of records request) please call (757) 225-7630 Option 1,3 or (757) 764-8646.
 For out-processing, please send orders/memos to SSgt Eric Castleberry, TSgt Brittany Andrews or TSgt Melissa DelaRosa.